CHILD ADJUSTMENT ISSUES

-- Is your child experiencing difficulty adjusting to a transition, such as a family move, divorce, or change of school?
+Is your child experiencing difficulty adjusting to a transition, such as a family move,

-- Have you noticed behavioral or emotional changes in your child, such as irritability, moodiness or withdrawal?
+Have you noticed behavioral or emotional changes in your child, such as irritability,

 Life transitions can be challenging, especially for children whose brains are still developing and have limited life experience to draw from.
 A family move, change of school, or divorce can leave children feeling as if their world has been turned upside down and there is little they can do about it.
 When their sense of comfort and security is threatened, children may act out or, alternatively, withdraw.

 Perhaps your child has exhibited recent trouble at school, such as a drop in grades or behavioral issues.
 It is not uncommon for children undergoing a difficult transition to react angrily or in attention-seeking ways.
 Children may also overanalyze the recent change(s) and even blame themselves for the new circumstances.
 In this case your child may seem sad, highly sensitive or unusually anxious.

 Regardless of how your child exhibits his or her distress, you as a parent are likely feeling overwhelmed and concerned yourself.
 It is never easy to witness your child struggle and when one family member is suffering, the entire famly is often impacted.

 If you have noticed significant behavioral, emotional or academic changes in your child following a life transition, seeking help from an experienced child therapist can provide insight, guidance and relief.